I am having trouble paying my debts because I am experiencing financial difficulty. What should I do?

 If your creditor/lender does not agree to a pause or deferral of repayments, you could also apply for a hardship variation, which is a variation to the terms of your credit/loan agreement and takes into account your current hardship.
 Such a variation could involve extending the loan term to reduce monthly repayments or increasing your repayments after a certain date.
 Hardship variations may not be available for all products (i.e loans for investment properties), however it is worth discussing this with your credit provider to see if you are eligible.
 You can also contact the or for legal advice.

 Can I access my superannuation to help pay my debts?

 Checking to see if you are eligible

-You may be able to get your superannuation early if it is used to stop your lender selling your property, for medical reasons (or paying expenses to do with the medical needs) or due to the death of someone dependent on you.
-There are other special circumstances.
-You will need to talk to your superannuation trustee.
+You may be entitled to access a portion of your superannuation early in certain circumstances as determined by the government.
+Superannuation funds only permit such an 'early release' if the funds are being used to stop your creditor/lender from repossessing your family home (as opposed to an investment property), for medical reasons (or paying expenses to do with the medical needs) or due to the death of someone dependent on you.
+There are other limited special circumstances, which entitle people to obtain an early release of super; however, these will need to be discussed on a case-by-case basis with your superannuation trustee.